 Both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) offer cash benefits, paid monthly.
 Some people believe they must use their disability payments to cover the direct costs of a disability, including treating their health condition or living with their impairment.
 This is a myth, as you can use them to help pay for utilities, heating costs, or rent.

 However, many people do have prescription drug costs and other health care costs to consider in addition to utilities.
 If you find yourself in this situation and you are struggling to make ends meet, there may be help available through other programs that provide money specifically for medical care, utilities, heating costs, and rent.

-How Do I Qualify for Help Paying My Medical Expenses?
+How Do You Qualify for Help With Your Medical Expenses?

-Are There Programs to Help Me Pay Utilities, Rent, and Other Necessary Costs?
+Are There Programs to Help You Pay Utilities, Rent, and Other Necessary Costs?

 While having Medicare or Medicaid to cover many of your medical needs leaves more money for other expenses, it can still be difficult to make ends meet when you cannot work.
 There are several other federal, state, and local programs that can help you pay for housing, food, and utilities.

 In the Pittsburgh area, the Allegheny County Housing Authority and the Housing Authority of the City of Pittsburgh operate and allocate funds for two programs that help low-income families pay their rent: